open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="mqttqos-schema"></a>
 ##### MqttQos
-MQTT: Quality of service class.
+MQTT quality of service class.

 | Enum Value |
 | :---: |